el634dev/el634dev/README.md

 <!-- 📫 Reach out! -->

 <!-- - 🔭 I’m currently working on my hackathon project -->
-- 🤔 I'm also currently working on CS50 Week 7
+- 🤔 I'm currently working on CS50 Week 7
 - 🌱 Learning more about and studying: Open Source, CS Fundamentals, Python & the Core Web Languages
 - 📫 How to reach me: Coming Soon
 - 😄 Pronouns: She/Her